 -

-The Importance of Governance in Risk Reduction and Disaster Management (Ahrens and Rudolph, 2006)
+Ahrens and Rudolph 2006_The Importance of Governance in Risk Reduction and Disaster Management

 The macro and micro levels of this system correspond, respectively, to government and society.